ENSTA-U2IS-AI/torch-uncertainty/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-black.svg)](https://github.com/psf/black)
 </div>

-_TorchUncertainty_ is a package designed to help you leverage uncertainty quantification techniques and make your neural networks more reliable.
+_TorchUncertainty_ is a package designed to help you leverage uncertainty quantification techniques and make your deep neural networks more reliable.
 It aims at being collaborative and including as many methods as possible, so reach out to add yours!

 :construction: _TorchUncertainty_ is in early development :construction: - expect massive changes but reach out and contribute if you are interested by the project!